 After putting all of the pieces together, Connelly deduced that ‘Tortilla Man’ is Michael Pfaff, who has played with the band’s Shawn “Clown” Crahan in the band Dirty Little Rabbit, as well as Iowa’s own The Snacks – who have since replaced their own keyboardist in recent months since Slipknot’s new album campaign and touring began.

-It is reported that Crahan met Pfaff after being introduced by Slipknot’s Sid Wilson.
+It was reported that Crahan met Pfaff after being introduced by Slipknot’s Sid Wilson.
 Fans have noted that not only is Pfaff the same size and build as ‘Tortilla Man’, but that his friends and family appear to be following #TortillaMan and other ‘Knot related trending hashtags on social media.

-The band are yet to respond to the latest fan theory, and it’s unlikely that they will.
+The band are yet to respond to the fan theory, and it’s unlikely that they will.
 Earlier this summer in an interview with Kerrang, the band vowed to keep details of their newest member under wraps, shutting down questions about who it might be.
 Shawn Crahan aka Clown said: “The position you may or may not be talking about is nobody’s fucking business.”

 He emphasised that the fans will be the judge of their newest member when touring live, saying: “The proof is in the pudding.”